ForumManagementSystem2024/forum-management-system/README.md

 ## Description

-Culinary Forum is forum system following REST API design best practices, where registered users can create culinary posts, add replies/ comments related to any post and vote for posts they like.
+TasteHub is culinary forum.
+This forum system follows MVC design pattern and REST API design best practices.
+Registered/ Logged users can create culinary posts, add replies/ comments related to any post, filter desired posts and vote for those they like.

 ## Set and Start up project